 - Folks in the industry you primarily work with will start seeing you as an expert.
 And people prefer working with experts, don’t they?

 - Working on a niche also means your clients can refer you to other people in the industry who can use your help.

-Dave Smyth, freelance website developer and designer, shares his experience: “Niching is a popular topic, but I put it off as I assumed it meant limiting myself to one particular type of client or sector.
+Dave Smyth, a freelance website developer, and designer shares his experience: “Niching is a popular topic, but I put it off as I assumed it meant limiting myself to one particular type of client or sector.